3DPrintFIT-Archive/skeinforge-online/README.md

 Pushing
 =======

-You can push simulatously to GitHub and OpenShift using:
+You can push simulatously to GitHub and OpenShift.
+Copy the gitconfig file to your git config:

+    cp gitconfig .git/config

+To push only to GitHub:

+    git push

+To push only to OpenShift:

+    git push openshift

+To push to both of them:

     git push all